Gargron/zeon/README.md

 ## Progress

-* Creating of activities, replying, tagging, following, liking, browsing tags and other filtering are done
+* Creating of activities, replying, tagging, following, liking, browsing tags and other filtering are **done**
-* Editing and deletion are not done
+* Editing and deletion are **not done**
-* Federation is not done
+* Federation is **not done**
+* Design of profiles is **not done**

+## Other notes

+* Currently the design for this is branded, a default neutral theme will be used instead when most of the project is finished
+* The chat is an optional module and will be treated as such in the future (disabling/enabling)
+  * The chat also requires a node.js server
+* Any development help would be very appreciated

+## Development

+* Contribute if you can/want to, I will review your pull request and most likely accept
+* Any help is appreciated
+* As of now I am developing it alone
+  * My gTalk is gargron [at] gmail.com and so is my MSN and e-mail